alviano/fasp/README.txt

 ====================

 Patches for parsing numeric constants in gringo are in the gringo directory.
-Apply all of them to the respective files and compile gringo as usual.
+Apply all of them to the respective files.
+You must rebuild parser files, which may be tricky:

+- Compile lemon/lemon.c with gcc (to obtain a binary lemon).

+- Enter directory libgringo/src.

+- Run re2c on parser.r2c and save the output on parser.cpp.

+- Run lemon on parser_impl.y; then move parser_impl.c into parser_impl.cpp.

+Now compile gringo as usual.

 To compile fasp just run make in the src directory.
 This will allow to compute approximations of fuzzy answer sets or the well-founded semantics.
 If you are